rachmorse/fMRI-analysis/README.md

 ## Overview

-This repository contains several Python scripts to carry out fMRI scrubbing, DK atlas registration, ROI selection, timeseries extraction, and functional connectivity calculation.
+This repository contains several Python scripts designed to carry out various tasks related to fMRI analysis.
+These tasks include scrubbing, DK atlas registration, ROI selection, timeseries extraction, and functional connectivity calculation.

-Below is the description of each script included in this repository.
+The scripts, listed in their intended order of use, are described below along with an overview of the files included in the repository.

 ## Scripts